-Certain health conditions can impact just the mother or they can also affect the developing baby in the womb.
+Certain health conditions can impact just the mother or they affect both mother and baby.
 One example is preeclampsia, which can be diagnosed through urine tests and blood pressure screening.

 When a pregnant woman’s blood pressure is high and there is the presence of protein in her urine after her 20th week of pregnancy, preeclampsia may be diagnosed.